35 Similes for Slow – As Slow as a Snail

 Meaning: When there’s no wind, everything seems still and motionless, making this simile ideal for describing something that’s moving without any urgency.

-• Example Sentence 2: “The meeting dragged on as slow as a windless day, with no one really speaking up.”
+• “The meeting dragged on as slowly as a windless day, with no one speaking up.”

 Other Ways to Say: